jaredwebber/every-day-app/README.md

 # Every Day

 Daily or weekly habit tracking mobile app which takes numeric input.
-Currently tested only on iOS.
+Currently tested on iOS only.

 Built Using [React Native](https://reactnative.dev)